 - Because the couple hopes they can patch up their differences following a trial separation and not follow through with the divorce process

 In practice, legal separation tends to be cheaper to accomplish than divorce.
-This is especially true if the couple is on decent terms and do not need court hearings to determine asset division.
+This is especially true if the couple is on decent terms and does not need court hearings to determine asset division.
 Couples can also employ a mediator to help them divide assets.

 If a spouse has grounds for getting divorced, then that spouse has grounds to get legally separated.
 There is no situation where a couple is eligible for a divorce and not a legal separation.

 Nevada is a no-fault divorce state.
-The most common reason for a divorce or legal separation is incompatibility of the spouses.
+The most common reason for a divorce or legal separation is the incompatibility of the spouses.
 But a spouse can also sue for divorce or legal separation when:

 - The other spouse has been legally insane for at least two (2) years; or

 - The spouses have lived apart for at least one (1) year